-- Come to office hours!

-- Learning the material is your responsibility.

-If this is your first college math class, you may notice some differences from high school.

-→ There's too much material to spoon-feed you every detail.

-→ Instead, you'll be drinking from the fire hose.

-Showing up & paying attention in lecture is only the first step to mastery.
+- Come to office hours! - If this is your first college math class, you may notice some differences from high school. - There's too much material to spoon-feed you every detail. - Instead, you'll be drinking from the fire hose. - Showing up & paying attention in lecture is only the first step to mastery.